 Yorkshire Co-operative Resource Centre

-The 1st General Meeting will be held on
+The 1st General Meeting was held on

 Join now, and be part of this new co-operative.

 Is a Community Benefit Society registered under the Co-operative and Community Benefit Societies Act 2014 with an asset lock which means that we operate on a not for profit basis.

 70 Cambridge Street, Sheffield, S1 4HP view on map

 A community owned home for traditional crafts and creative arts in a unique setting

 Has exceeded its target of £200,000 by £63,422

 1,525 investors have raised £263,422

 Most of the news media in the UK is owned by a handful of corporations and proprietors.
 But instead, as a co-operative, Positive News will be owned by hundreds or thousands of people with an equal say on important matters, meaning it’s a more democratic form of ownership.
 We will then be ultimately accountable to you, our readers, ensuring that we always report in your interests.
 And because we are a co-operative, our profits will be reinvested in achieving the aims of Positive News and serving our community.

 Like the Co-operative News and The Morning Star, Positive News is now owned by its readers